Chipaya language: Status

+History

+Documentation

+Max Uhle visited the Uru-Chipaya language area in 1894 and collected data on both Uru and Chipaya.
+Alfred Métraux and Arthur Posnansky also documented both languages.
+Ronald Olson further documented Chipaya, particularly extensively with respect to lexical material.
+Liliane Porterie Gutiérrez conducted "substantial" research on Chipaya during the 1980s, though her death prevented the publication of many of her materials.
+Beginning in 2001, Rodolfo Cerrón-Palomino began a new documentation project on the language.

 Geographical distribution

-The Chipayan language is spoken in the area south of Lake Titicaca along the Desaguadero River in the mountains of Bolivia and mainly in the town of Chipaya located in the Sabaya Province of the Bolivian department of Oruro north of Coipasa Salt Flats.
+The Chipaya language is spoken in the area south of Lake Titicaca along the Desaguadero River in the mountains of Bolivia and mainly in the town of Chipaya located in the Sabaya Province of the Bolivian department of Oruro north of Coipasa Salt Flats.
 Native speakers generally refer to it as Chipay taqu or Puquina or Uchun Maa Taqu ("our mother language"), but is not the same as, nor in fact even related to, the extinct Puquina language.